MisaelTox/uptime-kuma/README.md

 * **Network Routing:** Configured Internet Gateways and Route Tables within the VPC module to enable public access to the service.

 ---
+---
-*This project is a fork of the original Uptime Kuma, customized with a full AWS Cloud Infrastructure stack.*
+*Note: This project is a fork of [louislam/uptime-kuma](https://github.com/louislam/uptime-kuma).
+I have added the Terraform infrastructure layer to automate its deployment on AWS.*